BerndHessling/ShinyQC/README.md

 This package allows the automatic analysis and visualization of proteomics standard samples.
 ID rates as well as certain parameter can be monitored over time for multiple LC-MS platforms in an interactive web application.
 In addition, a logbook function is implemented, that allows to track hardware changes on LC-MS systems like column exchanges or calibrations, which can also be visualized in plots.
 The software supports any kind of peptide standard and is highly flexible.

-It consists of three R-scripts:
+It consists of six R-scripts:

 1. QC-setup.R: Setup scripts that creates the folders and files for the different workflows

 2.	autoQC.R: Automatic MaxQuant analysis of MS raw files

-3.	runAutoQCShiny.R: Interactive web application (Shiny app), to visualize data

-4.  reanalyze.R: script to create new global data files when e.g. "peptides of interest have been changed"
+3.  reanalyze.R: Script to create new global data files when e.g. "peptides of interest have been changed"

+4.	runAutoQCShiny.R: Interactive web application (Shiny app), to visualize data

+5.  server.R: Server script for the siny app (does not need to be executed)

+6.  ui.R: User interface script for the shiny app (does not need to be executed)

 ## <a name="head2"></a>Prerequisites